ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 each function `portable`.
 In either case, you can always say `@@ nonportable` to opt out an individual function.

-So for example, we can take our earstwhile `thing.mli` with the changes we've made to date (and say one more function for illustrative purposes):
+So for example, we can take our erstwhile `thing.mli` with the changes we've made to date (adding one more function for illustrative purposes):

 ```ocaml
 type t